 We are promoting the fulfilment of the UN's SDGs

-The University of Salamanca, the Polytechnic University of Madrid and Iberdrola are organising the 1st Ibero-American Conference on the Sustainable Development Goals (SDGs), which will take place from 27 to 29 June in Salamanca and involve over 400 international representatives.
+The University of Salamanca, the Polytechnic University of Madrid and Iberdrola organised the 1st Ibero-American Conference on the Sustainable Development Goals (SDGs), which took place in Salamanca between 27 and 29 June 2018 and involved over 400 international representatives.

-Given that such profound and complex transformations can only be tackled by working together, this commitment will take the form of a large multi-stakeholder alliance.
-This alliance — which will be formed around adherence to the Declaration of Salamanca — will go beyond the conference itself and will be joined by governments, public and private institutions, companies, universities and citizens, the real catalysts of change.
+Given that such profound and complex transformations can only be tackled by working together, this commitment took the form of a large multi-stakeholder alliance.
+This alliance — which was formed around adherence to the Declaration of Salamanca — goes beyond the conference itself and will be joined by governments, public and private institutions, companies, universities and citizens, the real catalysts of change.

 IBERO-AMERICAN CONFERENCE OBJECTIVES

-The 1st Ibero-American Conference on the Sustainable Development Goals will bring together more than 400 participants from different areas (90 from Ibero-American universities, 90 from public institutions, 90 from the private sector, 90 from multilateral organisations and 50 students) with the following aims:
+The 1st Ibero-American Conference on the Sustainable Development Goals brought together more than 400 participants from different areas (90 from Ibero-American universities, 90 from public institutions, 90 from the private sector, 90 from multilateral organisations and 50 students) with the following aims: